scottfeldmanpeabody/strava/README.md

 * **J. 32nd Ave, Youngfield to ...[Ford]** clearly sounds like a road biking route, just from it's title.
 * Using similar logic **E. Lower LMR to Upper LMR [Lookout Mountain Road]**, sounds like it would be a road biking route as well, but it's most certainly a mountain bike segment as you could tell if you cross-referenced with the [satellite image from Google Maps](https://www.google.com/maps/@39.7400833,-105.235872,1521m/data=!3m1!1e3).
-* The more imaginatively named **D. Suck It Up Ascent** looks like a smooth, albeit dirt road from the [satellite view](https://www.google.com/maps/@39.7790999,-105.2262892,797m/data=!3m1!1e3), but it's most certainly a route one would rather do on a mountain bike.
+* The more imaginatively named **D. Suck It Up Ascent** looks like a smooth, albeit dirt road from the [satellite view](https://www.google.com/maps/@39.7790999,-105.2262892,797m/data=!3m1!1e3), but it's most certainly a route you would rather do on a mountain bike.

 While I can think of other ways ot solve this problem (including Strava just crowd sourcing the groupings from its users), I wanted to see if I could model road bike vs. mountain bike segments.